-The increase in Beer net sales is largely due to (i) \$157.4 million of shipment volume growth, which benefited from continued consumer demand, and (ii) \$33.4 million of favorable impact from pricing in select markets, partially offset by \$16.6 million of unfavorable product mix primarily from a shift in package types.
+The increase in Beer net sales is largely due to (i) \$157.4 million \$265.4 million of shipment volume growth, which benefited from continued consumer demand, and (ii) \$33.4 million \$85.2 million of favorable impact from pricing in select markets, partially offset by \$16.6 million \$38.9 million of unfavorable product mix primarily from a shift in package types.
+We expect shipments to generally align with depletions for Fiscal 2025.